Section 5: Formation of trust company; agreement of association

-(b) The name by which the corporation shall be known;
+(2) The name by which the corporation shall be known;

-(c) The location of the principal office of the corporation, which shall be within the commonwealth;
+(3) The location of the principal office of the corporation, which shall be within the commonwealth;

-(d) The purposes for which the corporation is formed and the nature of the business to be transacted;
+(4) The purposes for which the corporation is formed and the nature of the business to be transacted;

-(e) The amount and classes of its capital stock, and the number of shares into which any class is to be divided;
+(5) The amount and classes of its capital stock, and the number of shares into which any class is to be divided;

-(f) The amount of the surplus account;
+(6) the amount of the surplus account;

-(g) The amount of the undivided profits account; and
+(7) the amount of the undivided profits account; and

-Each incorporator shall subscribe his name to the agreement of association.
+The name of each incorporator shall be subscribed to the agreement of association.